evgenyb/evgenyb.github.io/_posts/2021-01-28-kubernetes-service-proxy.md

 ## Migration plan

-Here is how our migration technique looks like now:
+With proxy-service in place, here is how our migration technique looks like:

 1. Re-configure `AppA` with correct URLs for all outbound dependencies
 2. Deploy `AppA` into `foo` namespace